zeroheure/documentation-1/content/administration/maintain/on_premise.rst

 Database expired error message
 ------------------------------

-If your database reaches its expiration date before you renew your subscription, you will encounter this message:
+If your database expires before you renew your subscription, you will encounter this message:

 .. image:: on_premise/database_expired.png